alanorwick/mosaic/README.md

 There's a lot more work to do, starting with polishing what exists.

 After that, the planned big ticket items are listed in the [Roadmap](https://github.com/nectar-cs/mosaic/blob/master/ROADMAP.md).

+MOSAIC is built on three beliefs:
++ Help without explanation builds dependence, not empowerment.
++ Memorizing the complicated is worth little; understanding the complex is worth a lot.
++ Visualizing is organizing, representing is conveying.
+All good things.

 ## Contributing